Cambridge Dictionary adds 'skibidi' and 'tradwife' among 6,000 new words

 “Skibidi” is a gibberish term coined by the creator of an animated YouTube series and can mean “cool” or “bad” or be used with no real meaning as a joke.

-Other planned additions including “tradwife," a contraction of “traditional wife” referring to a married mother who cooks, cleans and posts on social media, and "delulu,” a shortening of the word delusional that means “believing things that are not real or true, usually because you choose to”.
+Other planned additions include “tradwife," a contraction of “traditional wife” referring to a married mother who cooks, cleans and posts on social media, and "delulu,” a shortening of the word delusional that means “believing things that are not real or true, usually because you choose to.”

+Christian Ilbury, senior lecturer in sociolinguistics at the University of Edinburgh, said many of the new words are tied to social media platforms like TikTok because that is how most young people communicate.

+However, Ilbury said some of the words, including “delulu,” have longer histories than people might think and have been used by speech communities for years.

 An increase in remote working since the pandemic has created the new dictionary entry “mouse jiggler,” a device or piece of software used to make it seem like you are working when you are not.

-Concerns over climate change are behind the addition of “forever chemical,” a harmful chemical that remains in the environment for a long time.
+Environmental concerns are behind the addition of “forever chemical,” a harmful substance that remains in the environment for a long time.

 Cambridge Dictionary uses the Cambridge English Corpus, a database of more than 2 billion words of written and spoken English, to monitor how new words are used by different people, how often and in what contexts they are used, the company said.